-In the second year we draw writers in from across the regions for one off workshops, choosing guest leaders who reflect the interests and needs of Squad writers.
+In the second year, workshops are open to all new and previous Squad members, and we choose guest leaders who reflect the interests and needs of Squad writers.

 One to ones

-Squad days are complemented by up to eight one-to-one sessions with a member of the Core Team, focussing on the writer’s own writing.
-In these sessions, we create and review individual plans for developing the writer’s work, and how they manage and promote themselves as writers.
-The one-to-ones take place either by phone, Skype or in person across the north, wherever our writers feel comfortable meeting.
+Squad days are complemented by up to eight one-to-one sessions with a member of the Core Team.
+In these sessions, we create and review individual plans for developing the writer’s work, and how they manage and promote themselves.
+The one-to-ones take place either by phone, online or in person across the North, wherever our writers feel comfortable meeting.

-We hold several two day weekend workshops a year, open to current and past Squad members.
-The focus of these comes from the particular needs of the Squad and have included weekends spent making short films, making flash online projects, exploring self portraiture with a poet and a photographer, and writing on strange objects at John Rylands Library; as well as open and ‘unblocking’ weekends without agendas.
+We hold at least one two-day weekend workshop a year, open to current and past Squad members.
+The focus of these comes from the particular needs of the Squad.
+In the past, we’ve spent weekends making short films, making flash online projects, exploring self portraiture with a poet and a photographer; as well as open and ‘unblocking’ weekends without agendas.

-After our writers have completed the two-year programme, the Squad continues to work with them and support the development of their writing and careers.
-We provide continued support with their writing plus professional development advice, investment from our Professional Development Fund, and invitations to attend residential courses and special workshops.
+After our writers have completed the two-year programme, the Squad continues to support them with their writing plus professional development advice, continued access to workshops and initiatives to promote them and their work.